Best Things to Do in Bangkok with Kids

 - We also usually grab dinner at Smizzle Burger right there too.

-2. Climb up into the large red mushroom at Wonder Woods Kids Cafe and Co-learning Space
+44. Climb Up into the Large Red Mushroom at Wonder Woods Kids Cafe and Co-learning Space

 This cafe is free to get in and perfect for parents with newborn to toddler age kids.
 It has workshops and parent-meet-up groups all throughout the week.